Useful tips and tricks to support your business now more than ever

 How do I set up a personal LinkedIn account?

 Before you can create a LinkedIn page for your business, you first have to set up a personal account.
-There are some essential requirements you need to fulfil, so make sure you follow all these steps:
+There are some essential requirements you need to fulfill, so make sure you follow all these steps:

 Step 1: Go to LinkedIn’s website and click Sign Up on the upper right-hand corner of the screen.
 Then, enter your first and last names (no nicknames), your work email, and a password.
 Click Join Now.